Trump, DeSantis vie for evangelical vote in D.C. face-off

 Many Christian activists credit him for helping to bring an end to nationwide abortion rights by appointing three conservative justices to the U.S. Supreme Court, which last year overturned the landmark 1973 Roe v.
 Wade decision.

-Robert Goss, 77, a retired law-enforcement officer from Locust Dale, Virginia, was awaiting Trump and DeSantis at the Family Research Council event, saying he was still deciding which candidate to support.
+Robert Goss, 77, a retired law-enforcement officer from Locust Dale, Virginia, was awaiting Trump and DeSantis at the council event, saying he was still deciding which candidate to support.

 Goss said he could be persuaded to vote for Trump again, but "he's got to get past all the legal things.
 And I just don't want four more years of nothing but fighting and bickering.
 We want to get something done."

-He said he was also considering DeSantis, but "whoever was advising him probably should have told him to wait until '28.
-It's bad timing."

-Hannah Bruce, 25, a political organizer from Idaho who attended the women's event in Washington, said she was initially interested in DeSantis, but she and most of her peers had turned back to Trump.
+Hannah Brusven, 25, a political organizer from Idaho who attended the women's event in Washington, said she was initially interested in DeSantis, but she had turned back to Trump.

 "I really was thinking DeSantis would be a perfect person because he's young, he's vibrant.
-He could have been a new JFK," Bruce said, referring to popular Democratic President John F. Kennedy during the 1960s.
+He could have been a new JFK," Brusven said, referring to popular Democratic President John F. Kennedy.
 "But he wasn't."

 DeSantis' advisers are betting he can eat into Trump's significant polling lead by outperforming among devout Christians, especially those who are affluent and well-educated, according to several people familiar with his strategy.